5 Ways to Save on Health Care Costs Today

 If you are currently on medication or need some in the future, it is important to understand your prescription benefits which are explained in your benefits booklet.

 In addition, there are ways you can begin saving on prescription drug prices today.
 To begin, talk to your doctor about less expensive alternatives.
 This may also include exploring generic versions of brand-name drugs.
 These are approved by the U.S. Food and Drug Administration as equivalent.
 This means that generic versions provide the same health benefits as their brand-name counterparts, usually at a lower out-of-pocket cost to you.
-To learn more tips to save on prescriptions, visit here.
+Find more tips to save on prescriptions.

 5. Reference these valuable tools and programs, which may help you to save on everything from gym memberships to doctor’s appointments